|Do-It... A Toledo Tradition|

 The Do-It Group in the 1990's with their trademark paper bag for collections.

 Over the years, the original members of the Baker's Dozen 'morphed' into the "Do-It Group."
-This dedicated group gets together each December to carry on the tradition that Kenny Myer and Jerry Francis began over 50 years ago.
-Today, the Do-It Party is held in December on the Thursday leading up to the Saturday before Christmas at the Players Club located at Sylvania Avenue and Monroe in West Toledo.
-The Do-It Party raises enough money to allow the Do-It Group to help about a dozen families each year.
+These dedicated businessmen get together each December to carry on the tradition that Kenny Myer and Jerry Francis began over 40 years ago.
+Today, the Do-It Party is held in December at the Players Club on Sylvania Avenue and Monroe in West Toledo.
+Each year the Do-It Group raises enough money to help between 10 and 12 needy families in the Toledo area.

-"It is amazing that something Jerry and I started 40 years ago is still going strong today," Myer said in 2006.
+"It is amazing that something Jerry and I started 40 years ago is still going strong today," Myer said.
 "It is a testament to the people of our community and the energy of the entrepreneur."